-Table 6 lists the seven registers the 33976 uses to configure the device, control the state of the four H-bridge outputs, and determine the type of status information that is clocked back to the master.
-The registers are addressed via D15:D13 of the incoming SPI word.
+The 33970 uses six registers to configure the device, control the state of the four H-bridge outputs, and determine the type of status information that is clocked back to the master.
+The registers are addressed via D15:D13 of the incoming SPI word (refer to Table 6).